holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 As you can see on line 4 we create our `nodegoat_docker` user.
 On line 8 we add our non-root user to the image with no ability to login.
-On line 15 we change the ownership of the `$workdir` so our non-root user has access to do the things that we normally have permissions to do without root, such as installing npm packages and copying files, as we see on line 20 and 21, but first we need to switch to our non-root user on line 18.
+On line 15 we change the ownership of the `$workdir` so our non-root user has access to do the things that we normally have permissions to do without root, such as installing npm packages and copying files, as we see on line 20 and 21.
+But first we need to switch to our non-root user on line 18.
 On lines 25 and 26 we need to reapply ownership and permissions due to the fact that docker does not `COPY` according to the user you are set to run commands as.

 Without reapplying the ownership and permissions of the non-root user as seen above on lines 25 and 26, the container directory listings would look like this: